klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

 `-N <number_of_nodes>`.

-If you want to use a per-node allocation on a partition which is allocatable-by-resources such as `small` and `small-g,` you also need to specify the `--exclusive` flag.
+If you want to use a per-node allocation on a partition which is allocatable-by-resources such as `small` and `small-g`, you also need to specify the `--exclusive` flag.
 On LUMI this flag does not have the same effect as running on a partition that is allocatable-by-node.
 The `--exclusive` flag does allocate all cores and GPUs on the node to your job, but the memory use is still limited by other parameters in the Slurm configuration.
 In fact, this can also be the case for allocatable-by-node partitions, but there